 - Those who have already received T32 training grant support are ineligible.

 Applications will be assigned to internal reviewers who have substantial expertise in cancer research and grant review.
 These reviewers will score applications based on the standard NIH criteria:

 - Significance, innovation, impact, and approach of the project.

 - Significant progress documented in a progress report at the end of year one to qualify for second year of funding.

 - Final progress report upon project completion to provide an outline of project results, resulting publications, and grant applications submitted and planned.

-- Fellow and mentor are required to participate in the HCC Bike Ride each year of the fellowship, the fellow as a “student rider” and mentor as a "traditional rider."
+- Fellow and mentor are required to participate in LOWVELO each year of the fellowship, the fellow as a “student rider” and mentor as a "traditional rider."
 If either is unable to ride, the option of “virtual rider” is available with the same fundraising expectations of a traditional rider.